mwelwankuta/pdfy-code/README.md

   4. Choose the desired options such as font size, line height, page orientation, file name, and save location in the dialog box.
   5. Click **Save** to generate the PDF file.

-## Release Notes

-### 0.0.5

-Initial release of Highlighted Code to PDF extension.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue on [GitHub](https://github.com/mwelwankuta/pdfycode).
+Please feel free to submit a pull request or open an issue on [GitHub](https://github.com/mwelwankuta/pdfy-code).

 ## License